CodeWithAloha/docs/PROJECTS.md

 ## How do we choose projects?

-We have a few criteria for projects that we take on:
+We have a few rule of thumbs for projects that we take on:

-1. The project must be open source and for the public good.
-We want to make sure that the work we do is available to everyone.
+1. Projects are open source and for the public good
-2. The project must be community-driven.
-We want to make sure that the community is involved in the process of building the project.
+2. Project are community-driven and community-led (i.e. not for profit)
-3. Each project must have a project lead.
-We want to make sure that there is someone who is responsible for the project and can answer questions about it.
+3. Project have a project lead - someone who is responsible for the project and can answer questions about it.
+This is usually the person who proposed the project, and has been involved in the project from the beginning
-4. Each project must also have a partner organization.
-We want to make sure that the project is being built for someone who needs it.
+4. Project should have a partner organization - we don't want to work in a silo, and as primarily technologists we don't have all the answers

+> Note: As a diatrabe, many come into the brigade with the idea of siphoning off volunteers to work on their for-profit projects, or want to use the brigade as a way to get free labor.
+We are not that.
+We are not a business, and we don't want to be a business.
+We are a community of volunteers who want to make a difference in our community.

 ## What do we ask of project partners?

-1. Be able to attend one of the weekly meetings at least once a month.
+1. Be able to attend one of the meetings at least once a month.
 We want to make sure that the project partner is engaged and is able to explain the _why_ about the project.
 2. Provide a secondary point of contact.
 Just in case we need to reach someone when the primary point of contact is unavailable.

 ## What do we ask of project leads?